RocHack/grooveboat/readme.md

 ![Grooveboat](http://i.imgur.com/3xnsCqi.png)

 A WebRTC powered peer-to-peer implementation of the late [Turntable.fm](http://turntable.fm).
-Coming soon to a browser near you.
+Available now in a browser near you.

 Written by [Charles Lehner](https://celehner.com/) and [Steve Gattuso](http://stevegattuso.me) with some artistic help from [Krisi Hinova](http://krisi.stevegattuso.me/).